Jizya

-Jizya (جِزْيَة), or jizyah, is a type of taxation levied on non-Muslim subjects of a state governed by Islamic law.
-The Quran and hadiths mention jizya without specifying its rate or amount, and the application of jizya varied in the course of Islamic history.
+Jizya (جِزْيَة, /ar/), is a type of taxation levied on non-Muslim subjects of a state governed by Islamic law.
+The Quran and hadiths mention jizya without any limiting percentage rate or amount, and the application of jizya varied in the course of Islamic history.
 However, scholars largely agree that early Muslim rulers adapted some of the existing systems of taxation and modified them according to Islamic religious law.

 Historically, the jizya tax has been understood in Islam as a fee for protection provided by the Muslim ruler to non-Muslims, for the exemption from military service for non-Muslims, for the permission to practice a non-Muslim faith with some communal autonomy in a Muslim state, and as material proof of the non-Muslims' allegiance to the Muslim state and its laws.
 The majority of Muslim jurists required adult, free, sane males among the dhimma community to pay the jizya, while exempting women, children, elders, handicapped, the ill, the insane, monks, hermits, slaves, and musta'mins—non-Muslim foreigners who only temporarily reside in Muslim lands.
-However, some jurists, such as Ibn Hazm, required that anyone who had reached puberty pay jizya.
+However, Ibn Hazm required that anyone who had reached puberty pay jizya.
 Islamic Regimes allowed dhimmis to serve in Muslim armies.
 Those who chose to join military service were also exempted from payment; some Muslim scholars claim that some Islamic rulers exempted those who could not afford to pay from the Jizya.

 Together with kharāj, a term that was sometimes used interchangeably with jizya, taxes levied on non-Muslim subjects were among the main sources of revenues collected by some Islamic polities, such as the Ottoman Empire and Indian Muslim Sultanates.
 Jizya rate was usually a fixed annual amount depending on the financial capability of the payer.
 Sources comparing taxes levied on Muslims and jizya differ as to their relative burden depending on time, place, specific taxes under consideration, and other factors.

 The term appears in the Quran referring to a tax or tribute from People of the Book, specifically Jews and Christians.

 Followers of other religions like Zoroastrians and Hindus too were later integrated into the category of dhimmis and required to pay jizya.
 In the Indian subcontinent the practice stopped by the 18th century with Muslim rulers losing their kingdoms to the Maratha Empire and the British East India Company.
 It almost vanished during the 20th century with the disappearance of Islamic states and the spread of religious tolerance.
 The tax is no longer imposed by nation states in the Islamic world, although there are reported cases of organizations such as the Pakistani Taliban and ISIS attempting to revive the practice.